gamedeff/Twitch_Batch_Logger/README.md

 ## Setting up your configure file

-* Open config.txt in your favourite text editor
+* Open config.txt in your favorite text editor